ETC3250: Tutorial 4 Help Sheet

 Make a scatterplot matrix for each fold, coloured by species.
 Do the samples look similar?

-What is the code required for p_tidy[row_index,] to work?
+You can then access the data using p_tidy[row_index,].
+The code on slide 16 will give you the indexes you need.
 Remember, the training set is the remaining data after the test set is removed, and you can remove data through an index by using p_tidy[-test_index,]

 Look at ggscatmat for the scatterplot matrix , you can use columns to specify the numeric variables and color (American spelling) for the colouring of the points.